jhparkastro/gpcal/README.rst

 -------------
 There are example data and scripts in the "examples" folder.
 Tutorial slides using one of those data can be found `here <https://docs.google.com/presentation/d/1TXLHfwVqXNnr7cwLodQQHx2dnVA0WC9iz8e7s1CKgmk/edit?usp=sharing>`_.

-Some publications that use GPCAL
+Publications that have utilized GPCAL
 ------------
 If you use GPCAL in your publication, please cite `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...906...85P/abstract>`_.